 As an introductory lesson on oral wampum agreements, students can engage in this communication exercise that builds observational and oral communication skills.
 Students are asked to form three groups.
 Each group divides into two groups: the drawers and the communicators.
 The communicators are given one wampum belt image to describe to the drawers who are not allowed to see the image.
 The goal is for each group to create a blown up version of the wampum image they have received.
 Once the drawing is complete, everyone can work together to colour it in with whatever materials they choose.

 Students are asked to guess what the agreements mean after being told that these images represent sacred promises that were made which enabled the Crown to establish the foundation for Canada.
-After having a chance to guess, they are provided with a list of the promises (an unbreakable nation to nation friendship, equal sharing of resources, and non-interference) to match them up with the correct wampum belt.
+After having a chance to guess, they are provided with a list of the promises (an unbreakable nation to nation friendship, mutual aid, and non-interference) to match them up with the correct wampum belt.

 The wampum belts are depicted here mounted in the display case across from the main office.